 - California Secretary of State’s Processing Times.
 You can view the California Secretary of State’s processing times for filings here.

 - California Employer’s Guide.
-A detailed guide on employer reporting requirements that is published by the California Employment Development Department.
+A detailed guide on employer reporting requirements published by the California Employment Development Department.

 California Permits for Your Business